The Sun Today :

 .24 hr Summary...

-Solar activity is expected to be at low levels with a slight chance for
+Solar activity is expected to be at low levels with a chance for M-

 [Full Report and Forecasts]